NJDFan/fixed-point-math-notes/README.rst

 	S1.7 [-1, 1) * S1.7 [-1, 1) = S2.14 [-1, 1]
 	S1.7 [-1, 1) * S1.7 (-1, 1) = S2.14 [-1, 1)

-And the range [-1, 1) only requires S1 to accomodate it.
+And the range [-1, 1) only requires S1 to accommodate it, so the MSB of the result can be thrown away, i.e. bit 2 will always have the same value as bit 1, and this is redundant.

+All arithmatic operations performed on fixed-point numbers wind up needing more bits on the output than the input if all possible values of inputs are legal.
+As a result, large math pipelines can spiral out of control in terms of number of bits if you keep all of them.
+Range-limiting based on the practical values available allows you to throw away unnecessary MSBs to tamp this down.